Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 ## Deliverables and Scoring

-For Project 2B, the only required deliverable is the `HyponymsHandler.java` file, in addition to any helper classes.
+For Project 2C, the only required deliverable is the `HyponymsHandler.java` file, in addition to any helper classes.
 However, we will not be directly grading these classes, since they can vary from student to student.

-Project 2B will be worth 75 points.
+Project 2C will be worth 35 points.
 The points will be split as follows:

-- [Checkpoint](https://www.gradescope.com/courses/572446/assignments/3489941) (5 points - Due October 23th)
+- [Project 2C Checkpoint](www.google.com): 5 points - Due March 18th
-- Coding (70 points - Due October 30th):
+- Project 2C Coding: 30 points - Due April 1st
-   - `HyponymHandler` single word case: 40%, k = 0
-   - `HyponymHandler` multi-word case: 20%, k = 0
-   - `HyponymHandler` popularity: 40%, k != 0
+   - `HyponymHandler` popularity: 50%, k != 0
+   - `HyponymHandler` common-ancestor: 50%

+In addition to Project 2C, you will also have to turn in your design document.

+Due March 20th
-The token limiting policy for this project will be as follows:

-1. You will start with 8 tokens, each of which has a 24-hour refresh time.
+The token limiting policy for this project will be as follows: You will start with 8 tokens, each of which has a 24-hour refresh time.
-2. **At 10:00 PM on October 30th** (2 hours before the deadline), you will be reset to **4 tokens, each of which has a 15-minute refresh time.**
-3. **At 12:00AM on October 31st**, you  will again be reset back to **8 tokens with a 24-hour refresh.**

 ## Testing Your Code